 Before you approach a professor, however, we recommend for you to do your homework.
 Establish some familiarity with the principal cases or statutes in your area of interest.
 Identify generally or specifically what questions look particularly promising to you.
 Read some of the most recent articles on the general subject.
 Do not expect the professor to give you something for nothing.

 Many law reviews have online companions that publish short, timely pieces of legal scholarship.
-For instance, the Northwestern University Law Review Online prefers to publish pieces between 3,000 - 6,000 words, inclusive of footnotes.
+For instance, the Northwestern University Law Review Online prefers to publish pieces between 5,000-9,000 words.
 Legal scholarship appearing in online companions are published on a much faster timeline than print journals, so these pieces can offer interesting ideas that you may wish to expand upon and explore in a Note or Comment.
 Visit the websites for law reviews and journals to see whether they have online companions available.